angelaTv/BudgetProject/README.md

-"BudgetProject"
-Welcome to budget Manager project.This is an simple budget manager app which helps you to analyse your budget.This app gives you
-1)Budget report=> in which you enter your budget and gives you your expense behaviour till date.
-2)Category wise report=>shows the expense sum of each category 3)Date Wise Report=>Gives you date wise report based on selected category 4)Graph Report=>Shows the graph of your expense behaviour and which category you spend the most
+# BudgetManagementMaster-PYTHON/DJANGO  #visit https://github.com/angelaTv/BudgetManagementMaster for complete project with UI

+A simple beginner project with graph and other reports to see the expense behviour of a user.
+This is a python/django project which uses template inheritence,function based and class Views,User authentication,Ajax,Javscript,Ploty as visualization tool.

+#The way it works
+It's pretty simple: The application allows us to add expenses,create category for you to customize your expense and allow you to update, view and delete for a specific date range.It gives different reports to analyse your expense.This app provides you basically two reports
+1)Graph reports =>to find in which category user spends more.[for graph i used Plotly as visualization tool] 2)DateWise Reports=>to find date wise report other two reports are the sub reports of the above

+In the project i have used only simple bootsrap with no bootstrap for Login/register and some other pages to keep it simple